Simulating Effective QED on Quantum Computers: Review of e QED

 \subsubsection{Momentum Space Finite Volume eQED}

 The momentum space formulation of a relativistic eQED Hamiltonian without an external potential can be viewed as a variant of a well known interacting electron model: jellium.
-We will follow similar notation to Ref. \citenum{babbush2018low} where the cell volume $\Omega = L^3$ for a cubic simulation cell with side length $L$.
-The standard non-relativistic 3 dimensional jellium Hamiltonian is defined as the following in second quantization
+We will follow similar notation to Ref. \citenum{babbush2018low}, where the standard non-relativistic 3 dimensional jellium Hamiltonian is defined as the following in second quantization